Slotos/telescope-lsp-handlers.nvim/README.md

 ## Why

-Telescope's built-in LSP functions do not push items to the tagstack when picked manually, these handlers do.
+Telescope's built-in LSP functions do not push items to the tagstack when picked manually, these handlers don't interfere with that process.

 ## How